pyari-k/pyari-k.github.io/_posts/2022-12-02-Docker-For-Developers.md

 This is expected, because we have not installed the library yet.

 ### Running the code via docker
-As per the readme, if we have to run the code via docker, we have to follow the below steps:
+As per the readme file, if we have to run the code via docker, we have to follow the below steps:
 1. Install docker.
 This can be done from [here](https://docs.docker.com/get-docker/)
 2. Ensure that the docker daemon runs (If on a mac, double clicking the docker icon would do the job)
-3. Clone the repository and change the working directory to docker-demo
+3. Clone the [repository](https://github.com/pyari-k/docker-demo) and change the working directory to docker-demo
 4. Run the below commands:

 ```